 Should You Wash Your Hair Before Coloring?

-The natural oils present in your hair often protect your scalp during the dyeing process.
+The natural oils present in your hair often protect your scalp and hair follicles during the dyeing process.
 Hence, avoid washing your hair before coloring it, especially if the dyeing process involves bleaching your hair.
 It is also good to follow the instructions given on the particular dye you are using.

 Now, let’s find out how to wash your hair after coloring it.